-An Alpha male who by some chance is physically much smaller than Alphas are supposed to be.
+Bernard is an Alpha citizen who, by some mischance, is physically much smaller than Alphas are supposed to be.
 Bernard's small stature has given him an inferiority complex.
-As a result, he feels like an outsider to… (read full character analysis)
+As a result, he feels like an… (read full character analysis)

-Helmholtz is the opposite of Bernard: he is the perfect embodiment of an Alpha male.
-But just as Bernard's imperfections make him an individual, Helmholtz's perfection makes him individual.
-Everything in life comes so… (read full character analysis)
+Helmholtz is the opposite of his close friend, Bernard: he is the perfect embodiment of an Alpha citizen.
+But whereas Bernard's imperfections make him an individual, Helmholtz's perfection makes him individual.
+Everything in life… (read full character analysis)

 The Director is a pedantic, charmless, pretentious, and thoroughly conventional Alpha male who runs the Central London Hatchery.
 He takes exception to Bernard's unconventional behavior and prepares to punish Bernard.
 However, Bernard discovers and… (read full character analysis)

 Lenina's friend and coworker at the Hatchery.
 Fanny is even more conventional than Lenina, and essentially speaks, acts, and thinks exactly as she was conditioned to.

 One of Lenina's lovers.
 He is a supremely conventional Alpha male, and an employee at the Hatchery.

 An affable though rather hairy former lover of Lenina's.